 For instance, though Metallica’s guitarist James Hetfield is widely considered a self-taught guitar player, one cannot possibly doubt he learned a lot of stuff from fellow musicians Kirk Hammet and the late Cliff Burton.

 Thus, if you think you can learn the guitar on your own literally – without any information passed on to you from others at all – the answer is no. Unless you have special gifts most of us don’t have, being a self-taught guitarist using this strict definition, is next to impossible.

 If, what you mean by self-taught is not attending any formal lessons, but still use information from the Internet, books, friends etc., then yes, learning the guitar on your own is possible, and others have done it before.

 Nowadays there is an abundance of information.
 If you want to learn a particular guitar technique, all you have to do is to Google it.
-Likewise with guitar scales, arpeggios, music theory, knowledge of the fretboard, ear training and all the other things you’ll need to be able to play the instrument well.
+Likewise with guitar scales, arpeggios, music theory, knowledge of the fretboard, ear training, guitar exercises, and all the other things you’ll need to be able to play the instrument well.

 When in doubt, you can always ask a friend for advice, or put your specific question on a site like Quora and have experts answer your difficulty.

 Yet, as I will explain in the following points, if you teach yourself the guitar like this, it will take you much longer to learn, you will have less fun and you will develop bad habits and holes in your playing.